Getting to grips with Congenital Cataracts: Regular eye screenings, from birth, for every stage.

 How Are Congenital Cataracts Diagnosed?

-Congenital cataracts are often detected during the newborn exam shortly after birth, during routine well-child checkups, or when a parent notices an unusual appearance in their baby's eye.
+This condition is often detected during the newborn exam shortly after birth, during routine well-child checkups, or when a parent notices an unusual appearance in their baby's eye.
 Once suspected, the baby is referred to an ophthalmologist specializing in pediatric care for a thorough examination and diagnosis.

 How Are Congenital Cataracts Treated?